 This chart I put together displays monthly organic traffic data for the titans of the travel industry.
 It’s worth noting that the link analysis tool I used (Ahrefs) usually underestimates traffic data.

-This simple chart doesn’t take into account PPC or social media referral traffic but it provides useful insight into the brands that dominate this space.
+This simple chart doesn’t take into account PPC or social media referral traffic but it provides useful insight into the brands that dominate the travel industry.

-How Much can Bloggers Actually Make with Travel Affiliate Programs?
+How Much can Bloggers Actually Make through Travel Affiliate Programs?

 While affiliate programs in travel won’t net you huge commissions for each sale, bloggers send the highest amount of referral traffic to advertisers.

 For example — a simple holiday rental affiliate site making $20k per year was recently sold on Flippa for $50k:

-Some more examples of small affiliate sites generating passive income.
-These sites were still under auction at the time of writing:
+Some more examples of small affiliate sites generating passive income:

 “The Constant Rambler“ is a travel blog that posts reviews, animal travel tips and road trip plans.
 It generates 27,000 hits a month (with a large portion coming from organic SEO) and primarily makes money from display ads and affiliate sales.